 Recyclability of Plastic

 According to these guidelines, in terms of recyclable flexible packaging, the only film based material that can be classified as recyclable is Polyethylene (PE).
 See page 12 (numbered 8); PE can be marked as “Recycle with bags at larger stores, Check Locally Kerbside”.
-They must not be metallised or have paper labels attached to them.
-All other film based materials are not currently recycled according to OPRL.
+To be classed as recyclable the packaging must not be metallised or have paper labels attached to them.
+All other film based materials are not currently recyclable according to OPRL.

 There are many different grades of PE used in food packaging and if Recyclability is a requirement there is a good chance that it can be used in most VFFS- or HFFS applications.

 Recyclable film offering from TCL:

 - For impulse heat-sealing jaws: “Standard” metallocene LLDPE.

 - For constant heat-sealing jaws: LLDPE grade MCP.

 Thicknesses down to around 28 microns are available depending on the application.
 Matt appearance and peelable seals for easy opening is available.

 Please contact TCL to explore what grade and thickness of PE material is required.